averykhoo/temporal-patterns/README.md

     *   need to remove the event before seeing how anomalous it is
     *   how to handle zero probability?
     *   how to collate over multiple patterns?
+*   likelihoods
+    *   scale by number of matches? n-th root?
+    *   sorting?